Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAWE.md

 # How to install and use [Fast Async World Edit (FAWE)](https://www.spigotmc.org/resources/fast-async-worldedit.13932/)

+## WARNING

+FAWE can cause world corruption - Use at your own risk.

+### How it happens

+FAWE asyncs tasks that shouldn't be async, then it skips other parts of the process to speed it up.
+FAWE gets it's speed from skipping important tasks needed for a stable experience.
+Because FAWE skipped important tasks it broke on Starlight (Tuinity's lighting engine).

+Starlight had to remove lots of it's optimizations because people using FAWE were complaining about it not working.

+Paper even considered blacklisting the plugin from even loading at one point, since many of the bugs reported to Paper were caused by FAWE corruptions.
+They decided it was best not to intervene and just let people break their stuff.
+At least then they couldn't be labelled the bad guys and could finger point at FAWE.

+There is a reason WorldEdit hasn't made anything "async".
+FAWE is known to corrupt worlds.
+We strongly recommend using the regular WorldEdit and just limiting your tasks to what can be handled which is already quite large because of WorldEdit's recent major optimizations.

 ## What is FAWE?

 WorldEdit is a plugin for building structures more quickly.
 For example, building a sphere, pyramid, or filling a cuboid.
 FAWE is a fork of WorldEdit and which has huge speed and memory improvements and considerably more features